 In America, where 25% of families put off doctor’s visits when they can’t afford them, healthcare has become pricey and only used when the opportunity cost isn’t too high.
 However, e-commerce brings notable advantages to the healthcare industry, making healthcare more accessible for all Americans.

 E-commerce has the opportunity to revolutionize healthcare as it has done in vastly different industries.
-In many ways, it already has changed healthcare drastically.
+In many ways, it has already changed healthcare drastically.
 With platforms like Doctor on Demand and other similar applications, it is clear that e-commerce is changing our image of traditional healthcare.
 In addition to increasing access, e-commerce in healthcare can increase efficiency, lower costs, and ultimately lead to healthier (and happier) patients.

 The Doctor-Patient Relationship

 Ultimately, the effect of e-commerce in the healthcare industry is largely positive.
 The growth of technology in this sector has led to increased efficiency, lower costs, and greater access to healthcare for the general public — leading to happier patients!
-Though there are some challenges to overcome, such as security, HIPAA regulations, and maintaining the doctor-patient relationship, the future still looks bright for healthcare.
+Though some challenges to overcome, such as security, HIPAA regulations, and maintaining the doctor-patient relationship, the future still looks bright for healthcare.

 - Digital Health Events Calendar – Jan to Mar 2021 – Healthcare Conference

 - Write for Us – Digital Health Events Calendar – Guest Posts

 - Healthcare Marketing – Digital Health, Predictive Analytics, AI, Wearables